DirecTV Now has been around since late 2016, but AT&T’s streaming TV bundle got a major upgrade this week with a new interface and cloud DVR service.

 What is DirecTV Now?

-DirecTV Now is a new streaming channel bundle from AT&T (which acquired DirecTV last year).
+DirecTV Now is a streaming channel bundle from AT&T (which acquired DirecTV in 2015).
 It gives you a big bucket of TV channels for a monthly rate, but streaming through Internet-connected devices instead of a cable or satellite TV box.

 How much does DirecTV Now cost?

 Nearly every channel includes a live programming feed, just like you’d get with cable or satellite TV.
-Many channels also offer a selection of on-demand video.
+Many channels also offer a selection of on-demand video, and roughly 40 channels offer a “Rewind” feature that lets you watch anything that’s aired in the past 72 hours.

-Are live local broadcasts from ABC, NBC, and Fox included?
+Are live local ABC, CBS, NBC, and/or Fox broadcasts included?

 How do you watch DirecTV Now?

-Support for Roku, Samsung Smart TVs, Amazon Fire tablets, and Chromecast via iOS is coming next year.
-But there’s no word on support for Android TV, Xbox consoles, PlayStation consoles, or other smart TV platforms.
+Although AT&T promised support for Samsung smart TVs a year ago, the app still isn’t available, and there’s no word on support for Android TV, Xbox consoles, PlayStation consoles, or other smart TV platforms.

 Is there advertising?